 Pay attention to your dog and you’ll become a better hunter.
 That’s what Wingshooting USA TV host and author Scott Linden says.
 He should know, he’s hunted with hundreds of pointers, flushers and retrievers while making the show and on his own hunting adventures.
-He’s compiled his observations, suggestions, and advice into a new seminar called “What the Dogs Taught Me” based on his upcoming book to be published this summer by Skyhorse Publishing of New York.
+He’s compiled his observations, suggestions, and advice into a new book and distilled them into a seminar – both are called “What the Dogs Taught Me.”

 Scott offers a lighthearted, welcoming, and practical approach that introduces you to the skills, gear, protocol and “dogology” you’ll need to hone your skills or begin your exploration of the uplands.
 From gun fit to field etiquette, reading bird cover, and how to interact with dogs, guides, and fellow hunters, you’ll be ready for your first (or your next) bird hunt.
 Seasoned uplanders will find insights and semi-secret guide’s tips that will make their next trip afield more productive and fun.
 Beginners will discover insights and observations not contained in other books or videos.